Table

 • Formats that produce plain text output (like ASCII tables, grid tables, etc.) and are often composed of Unicode box-drawing characters, to be displayed in a terminal.

 • Formats that produce markup language output (like HTML, Markdown, LaTeX, etc.) and are expected to be rendered by a supporting viewer.
-This category also includes CSV and TSV formats, which are plain text but meant to be processed by other tools.
+This category also includes CSV, TSV, and structured serialization formats (HJSON, JSON, JSON5, JSONC, TOML, XML, YAML), which are plain text but meant to be processed by other tools.

 Format ID